PecanProject/betydb-documentation/about_betydb.md

 species of interest as well as from previous plant trait and yield syntheses and other databases.
 Most of the data currently in the database is from plant genera that are the focus of our current and previous research.
-These species include perennial grasses, such as miscanthus (*Miscanthus sinensis*) switchgrass (*Panicum virgatum*), and sugarcane (*Saccharyn* spp.).
+These species include perennial grasses such as miscanthus (*Miscanthus sinensis*), switchgrass (*Panicum virgatum*), and sugarcane (*Saccharyn* spp.).
 BETYdb also includes short-rotation woody species, including poplar (*Populus* spp.) and willow (*Salix* spp.) and a group of species that are being evaluated at the energy farm as novel woody crops.
-In addition to these herbaceous species, we are collecting data from a species in an experimental low-input, high diversity prairie.
+In addition to these herbaceous species, we are collecting data from a species in an experimental low-input, high-diversity prairie.

-An annotated, interactive schema can be accessed on the website by selecting ["Docs --> Schema"](https://www.betydb.org/schemas).[^1]
+An annotated, interactive database schema can be accessed on the BETYdb website by selecting ["Docs --> Schema"](https://www.betydb.org/schemas).[^foreign_key_note]

 ## Design